-- A marketplace platform development cost depends on technologies you choose and features you want to see there.
+- A marketplace application development cost depends on technologies you choose and features you want to see there.

 - Supported platforms and maintenance also affect development cost.

 - There are two price models IT companies use: fixed price and time & material.
-The first one is better for small or short-termed projects, and the second one—for complicated, long-termed projects as marketplace platforms are.
+The first one is better for small or short-term projects, and the second one—for complicated, long-term ones such as marketplaces.

-At Surf we have much experience in marketplaces developing and launching.
-We use up-to-date technology stack to help businesses reach powerful results, creating projects in Go.
+At Surf, we have great experience in developing and launching marketplaces.
+We use up-to-date technology stack to help businesses reach powerful results, building ecommerce and other projects in Go.